hubidu/bifrost-io/BACKLOG.md

 - Support for custom auto screenshot methods
 - Highlight element by text (e. g. in I.click('button text'))
 - Better error message: I.click(text, context): Should show me clickable elements with similar text
+- Try: run parallel with puppeteer
+- Should not generate multiple runids when running in parallel

 # Backlog